-If you have either an express or implied easement, it means you have a legally binding, non-possessory "interest" in another party's property.
-It's probably easier to explain by way of example.
-Let's assume that the only way to access a public beach is through someone's private property (a driveway, perhaps).
+If you have either an express or implied easement, it means you have a legally binding, non-possessory "interest" in using another party's land in a limited way.
+For example, let's assume that the only way to access a public beach is through someone's private property (a driveway, perhaps).
 The neighbors have a right to access the beach, but must trespass in order to do it.
 An easement gives them the legal authority to do so, but in a limited way that is non-possessory and non-disruptive to the property owner.

 A key question in the law of easements is whether the right to use the land (the easement itself) is express or implied.
 As is explained in more detail below, the main difference between the two is that an express easement is created by an agreement or document, while an implied easement arises through certain circumstances.

-An express easement is created by a deed or by a will.
+An express easement is usually created by a deed.
 Thus, it must be in writing.
 An express easement can also be created when the owner of a certain piece of property conveys the land to another, but saves or reserves an easement in it.
 This arrangement is known as an "easement by reservation."
 Regardless, an express easement is one that is affirmatively entered into through documented legal means.

 Express easements also may be characterized as either "affirmative" or "negative" easements, depending on the nature of the agreement.
 For instance, an affirmative easement grants the easement holder access to a stated portion of another's property for a specific purpose (such as accessing the local public beach).
 But a negative easement is a legally binding promise to the easement holder that they don't do something with a given piece of property, such as building a structure that would block a neighbor's view.